Inklementia/Inklementia/README.md

 I am Inna and I am a BS graduate.

-- 🔭 I’m currently working as a Mobile Flutter Developer at Ptolemay.
+- 🔭 I’m currently working as a Technical Designer at Playrix.
-- 🌱 I’m actively learning about Game Development and looking for a part-time job as a Unity Developer.
+- 🌱 I’m actively learning about Game Development and looking for a part-time job as a Game Developer.
 - 🖍 Love to draw! ...yet rarely post my art projects, but if I do - <i>You</i> can find them on <a href="https://www.instagram.com/inklementia/?hl=en">Instagram</a> and <a href="https://www.behance.net/Inklementia">Behance</a>.
 - 🌐 I used to work as a web developer.
 All of my web projects are available at [inklementia.uz](https://inklementia.uz) (Russian)
 - ✨ Goals: Collaborate and work on various Open Source projects, and learn more about Game Design and Game Development.